Diploma of Entrepreneurship

 The course is run by Christian entrepreneurs, and offers access to a network of experienced entrepreneurs, a Startup Incubator and Accelerator, and the possibility of exclusive venture capital funding.

 This course structure is based on the two semesters (each of 13 weeks duration), with four subjects taught in each semester.
 It comprises:

 - 3 specialisation OR elective subjects (30 credit points)

 To qualify for award of the degree of Diploma of Entrepreneurship a candidate shall accrue an aggregate of at least 80 credit points.

-Students who do not complete the specialisation will choose three subjects (30 credit points) from accredited AQF Level 5, 6 or 7 subjects offered by AC.
+Students who do not complete the specialisation will choose 3 subjects (30 credit points) from accredited AQF Level 5, 6 or 7 subjects offered by AC.

 For more details on which subjects you can choose, see the current enrolment guide for this course.

 Applicants with Recent Secondary Education (within the past 2 years)

 Applicants with recent high school education only will demonstrate completion of the NSW Higher School Certificate, or the completion of the interstate or overseas equivalent qualification.